akshaygirpunje/Simple-Service/README.md

 Simple-service is an golang HTTP api.It has only a /live endpoint answering text/plain; charset=utf-8.
 The following responses are possibly:

-Well done :): if the application was able to connect with a Postgres database
+Well done :): if the application was able to connect with a Postgres database.

 Running: if some error occurred during the connection with the database.

 # MySQL DB as Statefulset